Peer Review Manual – Project

 2.2 Knowledge Translation

 Knowledge translation (KT) is integral to CIHR's mandate and falls into two main categories, end of grant KT and integrated KT.
 With both categories of knowledge translation, CIHR expects researchers to disseminate their findings and facilitate their translation into improved health, more effective products or services, and/or a strengthened healthcare system.
-Note that the costs of dissemination are eligible expenditures in all CIHR grants.
+The costs of dissemination are eligible expenditures in all CIHR grants.

-For end of grant KT, many means of dissemination exist and the onus is on the researcher to select the most appropriate vehicle for the intended knowledge-user audience to ensure maximum impact.
-When the primary knowledge users are researchers, dissemination of results through the publication of articles in high quality and accessible journals is appropriate, although other strategies that increase awareness of the results and facilitate their application may also be appropriate.
+For end of grant KT, many means of dissemination exist and the onus is on the researchers to select the most appropriate vehicle for the intended knowledge-user audience to ensure maximum impact.
+When the primary knowledge users are researchers, dissemination of results through the publication of high quality articles in accessible journals is appropriate, although other strategies that increase awareness of the results and facilitate their application may also be appropriate.
 When knowledge-user audiences outside the research community should be informed of specific research findings, dissemination plans with more ambitious goals and comprehensive strategies are expected.
-With integrated KT, stakeholders or potential research knowledge users are engaged in the entire research process and the research is directed at producing solutions to issues or problems the stakeholders/knowledge users have identified.
+With integrated KT, stakeholders or potential knowledge users are engaged in the entire research process and the research is directed at producing solutions to issues or problems the stakeholders/knowledge users have identified.